 The way you react to the behavior can have a big impact on the way the person will respond.
 By staying as calm as possible, you’ll show the person that you aren’t getting upset and are going to help them handle whatever the problem is.

 - Ensure safety first.
 If the other person cannot stop the aggressive behavior, get help from someone else, if possible.
 Call 911 in emergency situations and be sure to explain that the person has dementia, which is causing them to act this way.

 - Give them space.
 If you can, and the person is safe, walk away for a minute to calm yourself and give them a few moments to themselves.

 - Do something else.
 The person’s current activity may be frustrating for them or bothering them in some way.
 Try redirecting their focus to another task or activity.

 - Reduce distractions.
 The person’s environment may be causing the aggression.
-People with dementia often cannot handle too much stimulation, so try to assess the situation.
+People with dementia can become overstimulated easily, so try to assess the situation.
 Are there bright lights, loud noises, or strong scents?
 Try to remove or reduce these.

 - Focus on feelings.
 Stay calm and clearly ask the person a simple question, like “Are you OK?”
 Even if what they say doesn’t make logical sense, do your best to go along with it and respond appropriately.
-Don’t ask long or complicated questions.
+The Alzheimers Association suggests not asking long or complicated questions.

 - Community help and support resources from the Alzheimer’s Association